Ruth Reid (author)

-Ruth Reid is an author of romance fiction.
+Ruth Reid is an American author of romance fiction, known for her works based in the Amish community.

-Biography
+Early life and education

-Reid grew up in Michigan and attended Ferris State University School of Pharmacy.
+Ruth Reid grew up in Michigan and attended Ferris State University School of Pharmacy.

+Career

 Reid is a Publishers Weekly-bestselling author.
 She writes Amish romance fiction.

 Her novel Abiding Mercy (Thomas Nelson, 2017) received a starred review from Library Journal.